clstoulouse/motu/README.md

 ##### maxPoolAnonymous
 Maximum number of request that an anonymous user can send to Motu before throwing an error message.
-Value of -1 means no check is done.
+Value of -1 means no check is done so an unlimited number of user can request the server.
 Default value is 10
+In case where an SSO server is used for authentication, this parameter is not used.
+In this you you will be able to fix a limit by setting "maxPoolAuth" parameter value.

 ##### maxPoolAuth
 Maximum number of request that an authenticated user can send to Motu before throwing an error message.
-Value of -1 means no check is done.
+Value of -1 means no check is done so an unlimited number of user can request the server.
 Default value is 1
+In case where no SSO server is used for authentication, this parameter is not used.
+In this you you will be able to fix a limit by setting "maxPoolAnonymous" parameter value.

 ##### defaultPriority
 @Deprecated from v3 This parameter is not used.